artefactual/atom-docs/user-manual/administer/manage-menus.rst

-AtoM includes a menu customization feature that allows authenticated (i.e. logged-in) :term:`administrators <administrator>` to manage menu labels; menus can be edited, created, moved menus to different positions on the page, deleted as necessary.
+AtoM includes a menu customization feature that allows authenticated (i.e. logged-in) :term:`administrators <administrator>` to manage menu labels; menus can be edited, created, moved to different positions on the page, and some menus can be deleted as necessary.

 To view a list of menus, click the |gears| :ref:`Admin <main-menu-admin>` menu in the :term:`main menu` located in the :term:`header bar` and select "Menus"